samarthya/angular/README.md

 * Functional programming: programming paradigm where the output of the function is solely dependent on the input values of the function.
 * Components and Directives have a life cycle.
 * NgOnInit - Angular calls this hook shortly after the component is created.
+* Dependency injection - DI - Where a class asks for its dependency from an external provider.